xbach/docs/trezor-user/settingup.rst

 TREZOR Setup
 ------------

-The process of actual device setup is pretty much the same when using mytrezor.com, Chrome extension or TREZOR Manager for Android.
-Let's go through it when setting up at mytrezor.com..
+The process of actual device setup is pretty much the same when using TREZOR Wallet, Chrome extension or TREZOR Manager for Android.
+Let's go through it when setting up at TREZOR Wallet (wallet.trezor.io).

 This time you should see a web page welcoming you and asking for a device label: